-Once you’ve evaluated different fuel card providers and narrowed your search down to two or three that you would like to work with, you should evaluate the differences in their fuel card application processes.
+Once you’ve evaluated different fuel card providers and narrowed your search down to two or three that you would like to work with, you should evaluate the differences in how to apply for their fuel cards.
 If you are still uncertain read our overview of all the different fuel cards.
 Here is some essential information on the timeline and differences between providers to help determine which will be the best partner for your team right from the start.
 Here is a link to P-Fleet's application:

 What personal information is needed?